 - Ingress using the VMware Engine public IP service

-- Ingress from the customer VPC
+- Ingress from your VPC network

 - Ingress from an on-premises data center